gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add linkage as a variant dimension
 - Need to handle universal binaries.
+    - A component packaging that satisfies multiple points in the variant space.
     - Use `lipo` to merge two binaries into a single universal binary.
     - Transforms the meta-data for the component - same set of variants but different set of binaries.

 ## Toolchains

 - DSL to declare that a toolchain supports certain target platform, and how to invoke the tools to do so.
+- Introduce `XCode`, `Cygwin`, `MinGW` toolchains, to allow selection of specific gcc or clang implementations.

     toolchains {
         gcc {